 They use traditional diagnostic testing strategies (like x-rays, MRI, and laboratory work) along with specific chiropractic techniques that involve hands-on manipulation of the articulations (joints) of the body.
 Chiropractors also offer nutrition and healthy lifestyle counseling.
 Chiropractors elect not to prescribe medication, plus they do not perform the operation; however, many chiropractors work with medical doctors and indeed will refer a patient when needed.

-Chiropractors believe among the main reasons for pain and disease is the misalignment of the vertebrae in the spinal column (this is known as a chiropractic subluxation).
+Chiropractors believe among the main reasons for pain and disease are the vertebrae’s misalignment in the spinal column (this is known as a chiropractic subluxation).
 Through the usage of manual detection (or palpation), carefully applied pressure, massage, and manual manipulation of the vertebrae and joints (called adjustments), chiropractors can alleviate pressure and irritation on the nerves, restore joint mobility, and help return the body’s homeostasis.

 Some chiropractors dedicate their practices exclusively to finding and removing subluxations.
 But in addition to using manual adaptations, most chiropractors offer other treatment modalities such as the following:

 Chiropractors diagnose and treat many different spinal disorders that cause musculoskeletal or nerve pain.
-Similar to other kinds of physicians, a chiropractor performs a neurological and physical examination as part of her or his process of making an accurate diagnosis.
+Like other kinds of physicians, a chiropractor performs a neurological and physical examination as part of their process of making an accurate diagnosis.
 X-rays or CT scan studies may be ordered to confirm your diagnosis.
 This article highlights several spine-related problems that might be assessed and treated by chiropractic care.

 Coccydynia is pain that develops in the spine’s tailbone.
-Some people who ride a bike for a long time or who fall down may develop coccydynia, which may get worse when sitting.
+Some people who ride a bike for a long time or fall may develop coccydynia, which may worsen when sitting.
 The pain starts without any cause.

 A herniated disc usually occurs in the neck or low back.
 A herniated disc can lead to pain once the outer ring (annulus) or internal matter (nucleus pulposus) presses on a nearby nerve root.